Eric Berglund · coloredrock

 Client portal

 The customer owns the source code, the data, and a runbook for keeping it running.
 Hosting runs on Cloudflare infrastructure with no dedicated server bill at this traffic level.
-What the customer bought was a one-time engagement they could come back to when they wanted more — not a subscription that bills whether they use it or not.
+What the customer bought was a one-time engagement they could come back to when they wanted more.
+Through every build phase, the customer talked to me.
+Design decisions, questions, changes.
+Phase 2 went to me, not a support queue.
+Same with Phase 3.
+Same person, same code, same number to call.

 Get in touch →